alexcg1/executor-face-detector/README.md

 > Vimes pulled out his notebook and held it up.
 ‘Like this?’ he said.
 > The imp squinted for a moment.
 ‘Yep,’ it said.
 ‘That’s handwriting, sure enough.
 Curly bits, spiky bits, all joined together.
 Yep.
 Handwriting.
 I’d recognize it anywhere.'

+## Why would you use this?

+- You're indexing your personal photo collection and later in the Flow you'll use a facial-recognition encoder so you can search by an individual's face.
+This can filter out all the non-faces, thus saving compute in the encoding step.
+- You're creating a human face search engine (e.g. find your celebrity twin) and you don't want trolls getting cheap laughs from uploading inappropriate pictures and seeing who matches.

 ## Usage

 #### via Docker image (recommended)